mstksg/inCode/copy/entries/huffman-2.md

 ~~~

 We take advantage of the fact that `Map k v` is in fact a monoid, and that
 `map1 <> map 2` means "adding" the two maps together.
-We use the `singleton`
+We define a `(~:)`
-function, where `singleton k v` means making a new map with only one entry ---
+operator that takes a key and a value and returns a map with just that one
-with key `k` of value `v`.
-So when we "append" a singleton to a map, it's
+entry.
+So when we "append" a (`k ~: v`) to a map, it's
-like simply adding a key/value pair.
+like simply adding a key/value pair to the map.

 Notice that this has pretty much the exact same structure as our previous
 depth-first search: